 From 1875 to 1948 the Customs published annually a Service List, which listed all ‘Indoor’ and ‘Outdoor’ employees (the desk-bound, and those who saw to the business of dealing with cargoes).
 This allows researchers to locate the basic career outlines of employees.
 All foreign employees are listed, and by the later 1920s all Chinese staff of equivalent grades.

 The second issue (1876) of the Service List contained a retrospective listing of all withdrawals since the start of the service in 1854.
 Chinese Indoor staff are listed commencing 1879 and postal staff from 1901.
-We do not hold copies of the Service List.
-Various copies survive in university or national libraries.
-The library of the Foreign and Commonwealth Office has a complete run from 1876 to 1941, that was transferred recently to the Special Collections and Archives at the Library of the School of Oriental & African Studies, London University.
-Harvard University Library has placed a number of digitised issues online.
-These are accessible through its library catalogue.
+The library of the Foreign and Commonwealth Office had an almost complete run from 1876 to 1941 that was transferred to the Library Special Collections at the School of Oriental & African Studies, London University.
+Some 52 these are now available from the SOAS Digital Collections platform.
+Harvard University Library has also placed a number of digitized issues online.
+These are accessible through its library catalogue

 You can search using the Roman alphabet or Chinese characters.
 For example you can search for ‘Robert Hart’ or 丁贵堂.
 What information will I find?